Golden age of American animation: Warner Bros. Cartoons

 In 1948, Warners could no longer force theaters to buy their movies and shorts together as packages, due to the United States v.
 Paramount Pictures, Inc. anti-trust case that year.
-It resulted to shorts of the early 1960s to have tighter budgets.
-Davis' unit was shut down in 1949 by Warners due to budget issues, causing him to move to Freleng's unit to become one of his key animators.
-Edward Selzer in 1958, retired, leading to production manager John W. Burton to take his place.
-David DePatie assumed producer in 1960 after Burton left the studio.
+It resulted in the shorts having to be produced on increasingly tighter budgets as time went on.
+Warner Bros. also closed their entire animation department in 1953 due to the immense popularity of 3D film's, but reopened the following year after the end of the 3-D craze.
+Selzer retired in 1958, with production manager John W. Burton taking his place.
+David DePatie assumed the role as producer in 1960 after Burton also left the studio.